CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/federated-etl-migration-guide.md

-# Migration Guide from Federated ETL to Kubecost v2 (Aggregator)
+# Migration Guide from Federated ETL to nOps v2 (Aggregator)

-This tutorial is intended to help our users migrate from an existing federated ETL setup to Kubecost v2's Aggregator.
-There are a few requirements in order to successfully migrate to Kubecost v2.
-This new version of Kubecost includes a new backend Aggregator which handles the ETL data built from source metrics more efficiently.
-Kubecost v2 provides new features, optimizes UI performance, and enhances the user experience.
-This tutorial is meant to be performed before the user upgrades from an older version of Kubecost to v2.
+This tutorial is intended to help our users migrate from an existing federated ETL setup to nOps v2's Aggregator.
+There are a few requirements in order to successfully migrate to nOps v2.
+This new version of nOps includes a new backend Aggregator which handles the ETL data built from source metrics more efficiently. nOps v2 provides new features, optimizes UI performance, and enhances the user experience.
+This tutorial is meant to be performed before the user upgrades from an older version of nOps to v2.

 ![Aggregator Architecture](/images/diagrams/aggregator-diagrams.png)